fenago/deep-learning-for-nlp/Lab Guides/chapter_16/Lab_10.md

 This approach was first described by Yoon Kim in his 2014 paper titled Convolutional Neural Networks for Sentence Classification.
 In the paper, Kim experimented with static and dynamic (updated) embedding layers, we can simplify the approach and instead focus only on the use of different kernel sizes.
-This approach is best understood with a diagram taken from Kim's paper, see Chapter 14.
+This approach is best understood with a diagram taken from Kim's paper.

 In Keras, a multiple-input model can be defined using the functional API.
 We will define a model with three input channels for processing 4-grams, 6-grams, and 8-grams of movie review text.
 Each channel is comprised of the following elements: